MikeErmolaev/CRUD-vanilla-js/README.md

 # CRUD-vanilla-js
-CRUD using only vanilla js,html and css
+CRUD using only vanilla js,html and css.
+CSS off-canvas implementation.